Core Skills and Expertise for Doctorate in Social Work

 Students in this DSW Program will:

-- Embody flexibility and initiatives in leadership roles in social work education and work effectively with others in the classroom, university, and the profession, respectfully addressing issues arising within the university and the broader community.
+- Embody flexibility and initiatives in leadership roles in diverse practice settings and systems such as higher education, public and private sector organizations, and the broader community to work effectively with others in the profession, respectfully and skillfully addressing issues arising within these settings and the broader community.

-- Assume responsibility for maintaining the integrity of the social work profession and advancing social work education.
+- Assume leadership and responsibility for maintaining the integrity of the social work profession and advancing social work practice and education.